 Any decent graphics editor can be used to make your custom graphics.
 The images shown here were made with Paint Shop Pro, a low cost alternative to PhotoShop.
 Another one called Paint.Net is available for free.
 The coordinates described below assumes the origin (x:0,y:0) to be the upper left corner of the image.
 Enter the location of your graphic files and color settings in the "Client Settings" section of the System settings in the server console.

 The main "Table graphic" includes an oval-shaped table over a background design.
 The overall size must be exactly 700 pixels in width and 510 pixels in height as shown below.
-The green felt oval is centered at x:350, y:192 with a width of 530 and a height of 254.
-The table rim is approximately 10 pixels wide.
+This is the same as previous versions but the oval shape itself is now taller and less wide than before to accommodate the new seat design and 7-card game support.
+The green felt oval is centered at x:350, y:207 with a width of 487 and a height of 283.
+The table rim is approximately 11 pixels wide.
 It won't hurt to be off by a pixel or two on those dimensions.
 The table drop shadow is optional.
 Note that there are color settings for the text that is drawn on the table (Table top text color) and over the background area (Table background text color).
 These both default to white so if you use light colors in your graphic, be sure to adjust those colors accordingly in the client settings.

 To reduce bandwidth, you will want to save your graphic to as small a file as possible without sacrificing too much quality.
 Since there are no transparent elements in this particular graphic, JPG can be used.
 However it was found that saving to a 256-color PNG file gave the best results for this particular image, resulting in a 70K file.
 To make a JPG that small, the compression factor had to be set so high that the end result had noticeable quality issues, especially when a logo was added over the table.